PanDAWMS/panda-docs/docs/source/architecture/pilot.rst

 to a database containing knowledge about the resource where the Pilot is running (e.g. which copy tool to use and where to read and write data).

-The Pilot architecture is described on `a wiki page <https://github.com/PanDAWMS/pilot2/wiki/Pilot-architecture>`_ in details.
+The Pilot architecture is described on
+`an external wiki page <https://github.com/PanDAWMS/pilot2/wiki/Pilot-architecture>`_ in details.